FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 This is useful when many devices are being installed in batches and the user doesn't know if they are up or not.

+### Installing without mount

+The following parameter allows the user just to store node metadata into UniConfig DB without mounting it.

+- **uniconfig-config:store-without-mount** - If enabled, it will skip mount procedure and it will store node metadata into UniConfig DB with installation status **FAILED**.
+Default value is false.

+This flag is used primarily for a scenario when user want UniConfig to be aware of a specific node, that is not yet up and reachable.
+Once the device is up, user can just call sync-from-network RPC to load the configuration.
+This can also reduce life-time of install-node RPC, so it does not wait for connection failure.

 ### Keepalive strategies

 **1. Keepalive reconnection strategy**